digitalocean/gradient-adk-templates/RAG/README.md

 - Multi-node LangGraph workflow that decides whether to retrieve documents or respond directly
 - In-memory retriever created via `tools.doc_retriever.create_retriever` (points at `./pdfs` by default)
 - Dedicated agents to rewrite the query for better retrieval results and answer generation
+- All agents use DigitalOcean Gradient AI's serverless inference capabilities for the underlying LLMs.

 ## Agent Graph